enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

 * **Sound** -follows the parent transform for 3D positional audio that moves with geometry
 * **Camera Rig** -the standard way to make a camera follow an object or bone; attach the rig to the target and the engine feeds the resulting transform to the Camera Attachment each frame

-The Player has one model attachment point.
-The attached model is the root of a normal attachment tree -it can carry further models, particles, lights, sounds, triggers, and camera rigs.
+The Player is an ordinary parent object: objects attached to it follow its position and look direction, and each of them can carry its own attachment tree of models, particles, lights, sounds, triggers, and camera rigs. ``getPlayerObjectID`` returns its ID for the attachment and hierarchy API calls.

 GUI elements and Skybox cannot be attached as children.